-Best Jeep Wrangler Exhaust SystemsLast Updated August 4, 2019 | Alison Smith
+Best Jeep Wrangler JK Exhaust SystemsLast Updated June 12, 2023 | Andrew Boyle

-Cons: Don’t really do much performance-wise
+Cons: Doesn’t really do much performance-wise

-Cat-Back Exhausts"Better Efficiency & Sound Note"
+Go Big with a Cat-Back"Better Efficiency & Sound Note"

-Pros: Aggressive sound note, enhance performance
+Pros: Aggressive sound, improved performance

 Cat-back exhausts are a popular upgrade since they enhance both performance and aesthetics.
 Larger and smoother tubing reduces exhaust restrictions for increased efficiency.
 Depending on the cat-back exhaust system, you will more than likely get a louder and more aggressive exhaust note, which is what most people look for in an aftermarket exhaust.
-However, there are some exhausts that do allow for a quieter, more reserved sound note if you aren’t too keen on loud exhausts.
+However, there are some exhausts with a quieter, more reserved sound note if you aren’t too keen on loud exhausts.

 Cons: Pricier than an axle-back exhaust

-Exhaust Headers"Significant Performance Gains"
+Opt for Headers"Significant Performance Gains"

 Cons: Most expensive option, some are for off-road use only, complex install